VisionScan Max is an automated, non-destructive and tool-less leak detection machine for blister packs

 - Ability to perform 100% batch testing

 - Tool-less set-up.
-Ideal solution for production lines running products in multiple materials/ design formats.
+No format change parts required.
+Ideal solution for production lines running multiple products

 - Operating system can store up to 30,000 product types

 - Can be part of a 21 CFR Part 11 compliant system